Academy of San Carlos: History

 The Academy of San Carlos was founded in 1783, being the first arts academy established in America in 1783, with European teachers, and bright students.
 In 1540 the building was built in order to create the first hospital for people with syphilis.
 Its name was "Hospital del Amor de Dios", and was closed in 1783 in order to fuse itself with the hospital of San Andrés in the old college of Jesuits on Tacuba street.

 Jerónimo Antonio Gil, a famous engraver, established in 1778 an engraving school by the order of the Spanish King.
 Gil and his partner Fernando José Mangino decided to create a new academy to teach painting, sculpture and architecture.
 Finally, in 1781 classes started on the Real Casa de Moneda thanks to the donations of rich people, churches, the Tribunal of Trade and the states of Veracruz, Querétaro, Guanajuato, Córdoba Veracruz, and Orizaba.

 Jeronimo Antonio Gil was appointed the school's first director by Charles III of Spain and gathered prominent artists of the day including José de Alcíbar, Santiago Sandoval, Juan Sáenz, Manuel Tolsá, and Rafael Ximeno y Planes.
 Tolsá and Ximeno would later stay on to become directors of the school.
 The new school began to promote Neoclassicism, focusing on Greek and Roman art and architecture, advocating European-style training of its artists.
 To this end, plaster casts of classic Greek and Roman statues were brought to Mexico from Europe for students to study.

-The Royal Card of establishment was issued on December 25 of 1783.
+The Royal Card of establishment was issued on December 25, 1783.
 It was asked by the viceroy Martín de Mayorga to the King Carlos III.
 They choose San Carlos as patron saint.